rjsears/chia_plot_manager/auto_drive/readme.md

 </h2>
   <h3>Installation and usage Instructions:</h3>

-  1) Download a copy of this script and the `get_drive_uuid.sh` shell script and place it in your working directory
+  1) Download a copy of this script and the `get_drive_uuid.sh` shell script and place it in your working directory.

   2) Edit the auto_drive.py script and alter the line pointing to your chia configuration file:<br>
      `chia_config_file = '/root/.chia/mainnet/config/config.yaml'`